system76/docs/_articles/oem-firstboot.md

 ---
 layout: article
-title: Create a User If Initial User Setup Fails
+title: Ubuntu - Create a User If Initial User Setup Fails
 description: >
   Sometimes, the first boot user creation fails and leaves only a Guest session.
 You can fix this by following the steps here.
 keywords: